joarreola/ETAMessages/README.md

     - Note ETA in progress view and progress display.
 Do not call etaNotification().
     - Don't set progressDisplay.textColor to red.
+    - Don't update etaProgressView if eta or etaOriginal are nil.

   - MapUpdate.swift
     Manage mapView updates for remote-user pin, map centering and spanning, and